Image of Michael Stelzner fromSocial Media Examiner

-By producing helpful content that inspires, informs and engages, we’re able to “demonstrate expertise by the content (we) produce, the ideas (we) showcase, the stories (we) share, and the people (we) attract”.
-This in turn reduces the need to advertise to attract people to your business.
+By producing helpful content that inspires, informs and engages, we are better able to “demonstrate expertise by the content (we) produce, the ideas (we) showcase, the stories (we) share, and the people (we) attract”.

 Before embarking on your marketing mission, Stelzner advised that you should be clear with your vision, develop SMART (Specific, Measurable, Attainable, Relevant, Time-bound) goals, and set your business course trajectory.

-To augment your knowledge, you should set up “idea vaults” and create a discovery system that allows you to find influential people and experts, discern industry trends, and locate interesting content.
+To augment your knowledge, you could set up “idea vaults” and create a discovery system.
+This would allow you to find influential people and experts, discern industry trends, and locate interesting content.

-Sources include Google Alerts, bookmark services like Delicious.com, Twitter Search, conferences, Amazon’s Hot New Releases list, and more.
+Sources of information to populate your idea vault include Google Alerts, bookmark services like Delicious.com, Twitter Search, conferences, Amazon’s Hot New Releases list, and other online repositories of knowledge.

 There are three groups of people whom you should work with to launch your business online.

-Develop personas and profiles for your ideal reader base.
+Develop detailed personas for your ideal reader base.
 Ask yourself the following questions: